Avordia/TypeBeat-Official/README.md

 Typing Rhytmn Game that I planned to make a year ago but did not make any progress because idk very lazy.
-Gusto ko C2 kulay green
+Gusto ko C2 kulay green at gusto ko github ko kulay green